kogo59/Sven-Hedin-Im_Herzen_von_Asien_Band_I/README.md

 <img align="right" height="150" src="https://user-images.githubusercontent.com/13177792/207101318-4553343e-0323-46c8-a8d5-ebadffe74f4d.jpg">

-This is a git repository of the source files for the books "Durch Asiens Wüsten von Sven Hedin.
+This is a git repository of the source files for the book "Im Herzen von Asien von Sven Hedin.
 Erster Band."

 Authors: